prof-alazhary/kyc-dynamic-form-builder/README.md

 ## 🎯 Project Overview

-This application dynamically renders KYC forms from JSON schemas, supporting multiple input types with real-time validation and a professional UI.
+This application dynamically renders KYC forms from JSON schemas, supporting multiple input types with real-time validation and a professional UI. **NEW**: Now includes a built-in JSON schema editor that allows users to edit, modify, and extend form schemas in real-time with localStorage persistence.

 ## 🏗️ Development Plan